Label Sets / Question Sets

 3. Expand the **Label set settings** accordion and enable the setting.

-2. Select Add label set or update the existing label set.
+2. Select **Add label set** or click **Edit** icon on an existing label set.

 * Only bottom-level labels can be selected.